top of page

 Dr. Lisa Hwang will make recommendations based on your physical exam as well as your stated goals.
 Please do not stress about having to choose the perfect implant dimensions.
 She will be sure to give you an honest opinion--if your goals are unrealistic, she won't hesitate to decline the procedure.
 Our goal is to achieve beautiful and long-lasting results.

-surgical technique.
+surgical technique

-implant position.
+implant position

 Breast implants can be placed in several different locations: subpectoral, subglandular, and dual-plane (combination of both).